swimclan/groundwire-api/README.md

 ```

 # Websocket
 The API now supports a websocket connection to deliver realtime price quote data powered by Intrinio Realtime Exchange data.
+An api route exists (`/subscribers`) that will return the currently connected list of socket subscribers (clients).

 ## Websocket URI
 Connect to the websocket at the root `/`.
 User must send both a valid stock exchange ticker symbol and a valid API key (see 'API Key' below for more info).